happylakhotia/Calorie-Tracker/README.md

 - **PDF Report Export**: Generate and download comprehensive nutrition summary reports directly to PDF using `jspdf` and `html2canvas`.

 ### AI-Powered Capabilities
-- **AI Food Recognition (Vision)**: Upload a photo of a meal plate or a nutrition facts label.
-Google Gemini 1.5 Flash extracts nutritional values (calories, macros, micros, confidence score) and pre-fills the logging modal.
+- **AI Food Recognition (Vision)**: Upload a photo of a meal plate or nutrition label.
+Upload APIs return immediately while BullMQ processes the Gemini 1.5 Flash analysis in the background to extract nutritional values (calories, macros, micros, confidence score) and pre-fill the logging modal.
 - **NutriBot Conversational Coach**: Embedded LLM chat assistant that understands natural language.
 Can answer nutritional questions, evaluate progress, and automatically execute meal log actions (`ACTION:LOG_ENTRY`) into the database.
 - **Bulk Diary Import via PDF**: Upload exported food diary PDFs.
-The backend extracts text using `pdf-parse`, parses tabular entries with Gemini, and bulk-inserts them into your database.
+Processed asynchronously in the background via BullMQ workers using `pdf-parse` and Gemini tabular parsing, bulk-inserting entries directly into your database.

 ### Enterprise-Grade Security & Multi-Tenancy
 - **Multi-User Isolation**: Complete data segregation.
 All database queries, caches, and uploaded assets are strictly scoped to the authenticated user ID.